 This data includes contact information, photos and location data.
 Because of this, your mobile devices need protection.
 Follow a few simple security precautions and enjoy your mobile tech with peace of mind.

-Keep security software current on all devices that connect to the internet
+Keep operating software and security programs current on all devices

 Having the most up-to-date mobile security software, web browser, operating system and apps is the best defense against viruses, malware and other online threats.

 Many of us download apps for specific purposes, such as planning vacations, and have no use for them later.
 You might also lose interest or need for certain apps.
 Delete apps and accounts you no longer use or need.